**New minimum requirements for BMPs will go into effect July 1, 2019. Details will be posted shortly.**

 Choose from eight different Best Management Practices to install on your property and submit an application for an opportunity to reduce your Watershed Protection Fee and/or be reimbursed for your projects.
 The reimbursement is a one-time payment for installing a CleanScape practice, and credit is an annual percentage (based upon the impervious that has been treated by your practice) towards your Watershed Protection Fee.
-All practices are eligible for reimbursement and credit--In order to recieve reimbursement and/or credit your practice must meet the minimum requirements.
+All practices are eligible for reimbursement and credit--however your practice must meet the minimum requirements.

 How does the process work?